 - Growth Hormone Deficiency – hyposecretion of the growth hormone can affect normal growth in children and result in muscle and bone loss in adults.

 - Hypopituitarism -- a low production of many of the hormones the pituitary gland is responsible for.

 - Hyperprolactinemia – overproduction of prolactin, the hormone responsible for producing breast milk in women.
-Some more severe (and rare) types of pituitary gland disorders are:

 - Hyposecretion of growth hormone, resulting in abnormal stature (gigantism) in children and acromegaly in adults.

 - Diabetes insipidus – a form of diabetes caused from the lack of ADH hormone in the kidneys, resulting in poor kidney function and thirst.

 - Cushing’s disease – caused by an over-production of cortisol, resulting in extreme obesity, skin problems, hypertension and high blood sugar.

 Filing for Social Security Disability with a Pituitary Gland Disorder Diagnosis